TotallySly/001.-OWN-PROJECT--football-training-website--html-css/README.md

 - __Navigation Bar__

   - The navigation bar is featured on both pages of the website.
 The main page of the website is a single page website, which the navigation links will help the user    jump down to each specific section.
   - The sections include, 'Home', 'About Us', 'Coaches and Contact Us', 'Prices', 'Training Times', and 'Sign-Up'.
 The 'Sign-Up' directs the user to a new page.
-The navigation bar retains the same position and style on both pages, allowing for good accessibility.
+The navigation bar retains the same position and style on both pages, allowing for good accessibilitPricesy[Training Times][Footer][Sign-Up Page][Features Left To Implement][Deployment][Testing].

 ![Nav Bar](https:/)